 DON’T: Worry!
 There is no problem with a compost pile that can’t be solved.
 If you’re having trouble with your compost pile, there’s probably an easy solution that you just haven’t found yet.
 Contact your local solid waste district or call a master composter for advice.

-For more tips on composting, including information about upcoming workshops, contact CSWD at 872-8100 or visit www.cswd.net/composting.
+This article was contributed by By Jonny Finity, Chittenden Solid Waste District (CSWD).
+For more tips on composting, including information about upcoming workshops, contact CSWD at 872-8100 or visit Cswd.net/composting.